rails/rails/guides/source/plugins.md

 * Add methods to `ApplicationRecord` in the tradition of the `acts_as` plugins.
 * Give you information about where to put generators in your plugin.

-For the purpose of this guide pretend for a moment that you are an avid bird watcher.
+For the purpose of this guide, pretend for a moment that you are an avid bird watcher.
 Your favorite bird is the Yaffle, and you want to create a plugin that allows other developers to share in the Yaffle goodness.